bugcrowd/templates/submissions/description/cross_site_scripting_xss/stored/privileged_user_to_privilege_elevation/template.md

 ```

 1. Observe the JavaScript payload being executed
-1. Log out of the non-privileged account (User B)
+1. Log out of the privileged account (User B)
-1. Log into a privileged account (User A) and navigate to {{url}} which contains the payload
+1. Log into a higher-privileged account (User A) and navigate to {{url}} which contains the payload
-1. Log out of the privileged account (User A) and log into the non-privileged account (User B)
+1. Log out of the higher-privileged account (User A) and log into the privileged account (User B)
-1. Observe the non-privileged account (User B) has gained escalated privileges
+1. Observe the privileged account (User B) has gained escalated privileges

 ## Proof of Concept (PoC)